restic/restic/doc/Design.md

 the content of the file.

-In order to relate these plain text hashes to the actual encrypted storage hashes (which vary due to random IVs), each object contains a list that maps all referenced plaintext hashes to storage hashes.
-In the case of the snapshot data structure listed above, the list only consists of one entry for the referenced tree, so the field `tree` consists of such a mapping.
+In order to relate these plain text hashes to the actual encrypted storage hashes (which vary due to random IVs), an index is used.
+If the index is not available, the header of all data blobs can be read.

 Trees and Data
 --------------